sigsum/sigsum/doc/design.md

 #### 3.2.6 - Monitoring
 An often overlooked step is that transparency logging falls short if no-one keeps track of what appears in the public logs.
 Monitoring is necessarily use-case specific in sigsum.
-At a minimum, a monitor needs to locate relevant public keys.
-It may also need to be aware of how to locate the data that a given checksum represents.
+At a minimum, monitors need to locate relevant public keys.
+They may also need to be aware of how to locate the data that found checksums represent.

 ### 3.3 - Summary
 Sigsum logs are sharded and shut down at predefined times.
 A sigsum log can